Vivekacūḍāmaṇi: Contents

 The Vivekachudamani consists of 580 verses in Sanskrit.
 These cover a range of spiritual topics and their answers according to the Advaita Vedanta tradition of Hinduism.

 The text begins with salutations to Govinda, which can be interpreted either as referring to God or to his guru Sri Govinda Bhagavatpada.
 It then expounds the significance of Self Realisation, ways to reach it, and the characteristics of a Guru.
-It criticizes attachment to the body and goes to explain the various Sareeras, Kosas, Gunas, Senses and Pranas which constitute the Anatman.
+It criticises attachment to the body and goes to explain the various bodies (śarīra), sheaths (kośa), qualities (guṇa), senses, and energies (prāṇa) which constitute the Anatman.
 It teaches the disciple the ways to attain Self-realisation, methods of meditation (dhyana) and introspection of the Atman.
 The Vivekachudamani describes the characteristics of an enlightened human being (Jivanmukta) and a person of steady wisdom (Sthitaprajna) on the lines of Bhagavad Gita.

 Significance

-The Vivekachudmani has been celebrated for centuries as a lucid introductory treatise to Advaita Vedanta.
+The Vivekachudmani has been celebrated as a lucid introductory treatise to Advaita Vedanta.
 It is, states Berger, not a "philosophical or polemical" text.
 It is primarily a pedagogical treatise, as an aid to an Advaitin's spiritual journey to liberation rather than "philosophy for the sake of philosophy".
 It is one of the texts of "spiritual sustenance" in the Advaita tradition.

 The Vivekachudmani is one of several historic teaching manuals in the Advaita tradition, one of its most popular.
 Other texts that illustrate Advaita ideas in a manner broadly similar to the Vivekachudmani but are neither as comprehensive nor same, include Ekasloki, Svatmaprakasika, Manisapancaka, Nirvanamanjari, Tattvopadesa, Prasnottararatnamalika, Svatmanirupana, Prabodhasudhakara and Jivanmuktanandalahari.
 These texts are not attributed to Adi Shankara.
 Upadesasahasri, another Advaita teaching manual, is attributed to Adi Shankara.

 Commentaries and translations

 There are two Sanskrit commentaries on this work.
 Sri Sacchidananda Shivabhinava Nrusimha Bharati, the pontiff of Sringeri, wrote a commentary titled Vivekodaya (Dawn of Discrimination) on the first seven verses of this work.
 His disciple, Sri Chandrasekhara Bharathi, has written a Vyakhya or commentary on the first 515 verses of this work.

-This work has been repeatedly translated into various languages, often accompanied by a commentary in the same language.
-English translations and commentaries include those by Swami Prabhavananda and Christopher Isherwood, Swami Madhavananda, Swami Turiyananda and Swami Chinmayananda.
+This work has been translated into various languages, often accompanied by a commentary in the same language.
+English translations and commentaries include those by Swami Prabhavananda and Christopher Isherwood, Swami Madhavananda, Swami Turiyananda, "Dravidācārya" Śrī Rāmakṛṣṇan Svāmīji and Swami Chinmayananda.
 Tamil translations and commentaries include those by Ramana Maharshi.
 Swami Jyotihswarupananda has translated the Vivekachudamani into Marathi.

 A recent scholarly translation of the text was published in 2004 by John Grimes – a professor of Hinduism and Buddhism.
-His translation has been reviewed by Douglas Berger, who states, "the [Vivekachudmani] translation itself is a testament to Grimes’ surpassing Sanskrit skills and thorough knowledge of Vedantic textual exegesis.
+His translation has been reviewed by Douglas Berger, who states, "the [Vivekachudmani] translation itself is a testament to Grimes' surpassing Sanskrit skills and thorough knowledge of Vedantic textual exegesis.
 The unusually lucid presentation of the Sanskrit slokas is rendered with exactness and eloquent clarity in the English.
 The accompanying Upanisadic cross-referencing and Sanskrit-English lexicon of key terms will prove themselves enormously helpful to lay readers, students, and scholars."

 Hundreds of commentaries in several languages are available on internet in the form of blog articles, videos etc.